SuleimanFarah/sunpy/SOCIS-2016-Alex-Hamilton.md

 My code can be found on GitHub: https://github.com/sunpy/solarbextrapolation

+In April 2016 I was accepted into a PhD position at Hull University to study the statistical likelihood of superflares (as seen on on other stars) happening on the Sun.

 My general interests include climbing, photography, computer gaming and anything sci-fi.

 Previous Projects